[This post contains affiliate links.]

 At the elementary and junior high levels, grades are a progress report of sorts, a mechanism for a teacher in a conventional setting to let parents know how a child is doing.
 The report card qualifies and quantifies how the child is doing in school—in other words, what subjects he has covered and how well he has learned them.
 Grades typically also go into the child’s cumulative academic file, in case he transfers to a different school or his progress needs to be reviewed.

-Some parents find that grades or report cards motivate their children to make progress, especially as their students approach the junior high years.
+Other parents find that grades or report cards motivate their children to make progress, especially as their students approach the junior high years.
 Local businesses may offer rewards to children, such as free ice cream or games of bowling, based on report card grades.
 And a few states require homeschool parents to provide periodic grades or annual progress reports by law.
 (If in doubt about state requirements, check out the legal guidelines at www.HSLDA.org.)

 Making the Grade